Colorado Spine Patient Portal iOS Mobile 0 → 1

 Intelligence as a companion, not a gatekeeper

-The Recovery Coach a contextual available strip at the key moments where it's needed, not buried in a menu.
+The Recovery Coach surfaces as a contextual strip at the key moments where it's needed not buried in a menu.
 It surfaces proactively but never interrupts.
 Suggested prompts reduce the cognitive load of knowing what to ask.
 The constraint: it can never replace clinical advice.
 Every response carries a soft disclaimer and escalation path to the care team.

 4 steps, no dead ends